Treatment

 The surgeon usually takes the bone from an area of the body where its removal will not cause a problem.
 In spine surgery, the bone is typically harvested from the iliac crest, which is the rim of the pelvic bone.
 The surgeon uses sharp tools to scoop the bone out of the iliac crest.

-Bone taken from the iliac crest has been used with good results; however, there are some disadvantages:
+Bone taken from the iliac crest has been used with good results.
+The advantages of using iliac crest autograft are:

 As newer technologies have emerged, this technique has been used less frequently.
-Surgeons will use this technique typically in high-risk patients whose fusion has not healed in the past, who smoke, or who have other risk factors that inhibit healing.
+Surgeons now typically reserve this more invasive technique for high-risk patients.
+This includes patients who have had difficulty fusing in the past, patients who smoke, or patients who otherwise may not be as likely to achieve fusion.

 Cadaver or Allograft Bone

 Allografts have been used for a long time in spinal fusion surgery.
-Unlike autografts taken from a patient, allografts do not form new bone.
-Instead, the allograft works as a scaffold that allows the natural bone to grow through its surface.
+Unlike autografts taken from a patient, allografts do not form new bone on their own.
+Instead, the allograft works as a scaffold on which our body can build new bone.
 Over time, the natural bone replaces the donor bone.

 Demineralized Bone Matrix (DBM)

 The disadvantage of this graft is that there are no cells that can form bone.
 Like allografts, DBM serves as a scaffold for bone to grow.
-Because of the lack of bone cells, DBM must be combined with other graft materials.
+Because of the lack of bone cells, DBM relies on the body or other added substances to create bone.

 Synthetic Bone